catenax-eV/catenax-ev.github.io/docs/standards/CX-0138-UseCaseBehaviourTwinEnduranceEstimator/CX-0138-UseCaseBehaviourTwinEnduranceEstimator.md

 #### Notification Request Payload Structure

-The main part of the content dictionary MUST follow the standard "CX-0088 Semantic Model: User Estimated Loading" as this is given as the main input towards the endurance estimator.
+The main part of the content dictionary MUST follow the main input towards the endurance estimator.

 ```json
 {